michalmar/azureml-previews/previews/dsvm-attach/docs/attach-dsvm-and-run-simple-notebook.md

-# Tutorial: Run simple ML experiment on attached DSVM
+# Tutorial: Track your first experiment with attached Data Science VM

 ## Prerequisites
 - Attached DSVM as per [this article](../README.md)